b52-clouddevops/learning-git/README.md

 ```

-### How can you control parallel development and how multiple developers cna contribute the code parallely ?
+### How can you control parallel development and how multiple developers can contribute and develop the code parallely ?
 ```
 Git branches is the only solution for parallel development and parallel contribution
 ```